craigk5n/webcalendar/README.md

 in that the local WebCalendar files are mounted into the container so that changes to your local filesystem will also apply to the WebCalanedar files in the container.
+You will need to have cloned the repo to start.

 - Build the docker container with
   `docker-compose -f docker/docker-compose-php8-dev.yml build`